Mamman Shata: Music career

 Later he abandoned both the sweets-selling trade and embraced music or praise-singing full-time.
 This vocation took him to many villages in the Musawa area.
 Finally, he settled in Bakori after his benefactor, Abdullahi Inde, a prince of Musawa who was working there as a Native Authority official in charge of buying cotton and groundnuts, asked him to move other there.
 In Bakori, Shata married his first wife, Iya, whose real name was Binta.
 They had a daughter, Amina, who died in infancy.

-From his base in Bakori, Shata traveled with his band to places as far away as Katsina, Sokoto and Kano, which he first visited in the late '40s.
+From his base in Bakori, Shata, with his band, toured all over Northern Nigeria including Katsina, Sokoto and Kano, which he first visited in the late '40s.
 In 1952 his stardom began to manifest in Kano after he performed at a wedding party known as "Bikin 'Yan Sarki" (Wedding of the Princes) where some 12 notable Kano princes married.
 In 1960 he moved to Funtua, a more cosmopolitan town not far from Bakori.
 Shata made Funtua his home for about forty years - up until his death.

-Mamman Shata was one of the best selling Polygram artistes from the north from the 1950s up till the 1980s.
-He was a highly respected folklorist.
-He spent about 50–60 years in the music industry.

 Shata could not recall or remember the number of songs he produced, but they are believed to be in thousands.
 Many of his songs, especially those he produced in his teens, were not recorded.

-He visited many countries, especially in West Africa.
-Outside the continent he was in Saudi Arabia for the Hajj pilgrimage but he also visited the United Kingdom, France and the United States of America.

-Shata was famed to have sung for every topic under the Hausa land's sun: agriculture, culture, religion, economy, politics, military, morality and etiquettes, animals, trade, etc.
+His band was usually made up of 12 men, six drummers and six singers.
+He signed with EMI record label in the 1980s becoming their biggest star.
+He later left EMI and joined Polygram Records.